shermand100/PiNodeXMR/README.md

 Your wallet will then scan the node's blockchain for any transaction outputs that belong to your wallet, this can take a few minutes the first time but subsequent connections will only scan for changes since the last connection being much faster.

 ### Monerujo app
-Unfortunatly the app won't allow a screenshot, but it's very similar to the GUI method.
+Unfortunately the app won't allow a screenshot, but it's very similar to the GUI method.
 With your mobile device connected by WiFi to the same network as your node simply enter the node IP in the 'hostname' field, port is 18081.
 'Node name' is for your reference on your apps node list, call it what you want.
 Username and Password are required and are the RPC username and password you set in the ./setup.sh menu.

 ## Connecting a Wallet - External Connections